Selecting the Best Rubber Flooring - Tiles, Rolls, Mats

 Why do some rubber flooring products smell and others don’t?

 All rubber flooring carries an odor to some degree, as does rubber dumbbells and plates.
 That’s just the nature of rubber.
-But some people report that their flooring carries a pungent sulfur or rotten egg smell.
-What most don’t realize is it is not the actual rubber giving off this foul smell but is the sulfur based binding agent.
+But the internet is filled with stories from unsuspecting people who purchased flooring that carries a pungent sulfur or rotten egg smell.
+What most don’t realize is it is not the actual rubber giving off this foul smell but is the sulfur based binding agent used to hold the rubber granules together.
 Foul smelling rubber flooring is indicative of a low quality product that you should steer clear of especially when putting it in your home.
-Any quality flooring manufacturer such as Mitchell Rubber and Humane Manufacturing that uses a sulfur binder or mixture will also use an odor mitigate to greatly reduce or eliminate this smell completely.
+Any quality flooring manufacturer such as Mitchell Rubber and SurfaceCo that uses a sulfur binder or mixture will also use an odor mitigate to greatly reduce or eliminate this smell completely.

-Rubber flooring products to consider for your gym
+Rubber flooring products to consider for home and gym:

 Bonus Info – How Are Recycled Rubber Gym Mats Made?